OB-lab/James_et_al._2021-MBE/README.md

 ![Alt text]( PC1_PC2_all.jpeg?raw=true "Title")

 As you can see, there is significant population structure here.
-Plots were created for ascending pairs of PCs, up until K40.
-We found that there is no strong population structure at K23/24.
+Plots were created for ascending pairs of PCs, up until K=40.
+We found that there is longer no strong population structure at K=23/24.

 ```
 plot(x, option = "scores", i = 23, j = 24, pop = poplist.names)